LondonJim/Guess-Word-Game/README.md

 As a player,
 So there is an end to the game,
-I want a winning message on guessing the whole word
+I want a message on guessing the whole word

 As a player,
-So the game is not easy,
+So I can know more about the word,
-I want my number of guesses limited
+I want the meaning of the word revealed

+As a player,
+So I can play again
+I want a restart button
 ```

 ## Screen Shots